UCaNLabUMB/Testbed_Controller/README.md

 # Equipment
+For the baseline version of the testbed, you will need the following equipment.
+Other variations of the testbed (to be described later) require supplemental equipment.
 * Raspberry Pi microcontrollers (3B+ or 4, ideally 4G RAM or higher)
   - microSD cards
   - Power cables